Mousehold Heath (painting)

-Mousehold Heath is a c.1820 landscape painting by the British artist John Crome.
+Mousehold Heath is an oil on canvas landscape painting by the English artist John Crome, from 1818-1820.
+It is held at the Tate Britain, in London.

+Description

 It depicts a view of Mousehold Heath on the eastern side of Norwich.
+The view shows a majestic landscape, extending to the horizon.
+It is crossed by a road, approximately at the middle of the field.
+Some cattle is seen roaming freely in the open land.
+At the left, two men seem to be talking, while contemplating the view, one of them is standing, with a cane, and pointing, the other is seated in the ground.
+Some wild flowers are seen in the foreground, at the bottom left side of the painting.

 Crome was a member of the Norwich School of artists, who depicted landscapes from Norfolk.
 Mousehole Heath was a historic piece of common land, but by the time Crome painted the scene it had largely been enclosed.

-Today the painting is in the collection of the Tate Britain in Pimlico, having been acquired in 1863.
+Today the painting is in the collection of the Tate Britain, having been acquired in 1863.